Leoglme/vuelix/docs/development/whyVuelix.md

 <box>

-## Why Vuesax?
+## Why Vuelix?

-The truth is, Vuesax has a long way to go in terms of development.
+The truth is, Vuelix has a long way to go in terms of development.
 Components must be created, improved and fixed.
-For now, Vuesax should not be used for a real application.
+For now, Vuelix should not be used for a real application.
 However, we are working very hard to achieve the stable version and have the strength to use it in any application.

-- Vuesax is a framework designed to have a lot of visual impact and that is always in trend with respect to design.
+- Vuelix is a framework designed to have a lot of visual impact and that is always in trend with respect to design.
 - Many components for the use and creation of an entire application
 - Adaptive design in all components
 - An open source community to create, improve, and fix any component or function